-This document contains Pillar 3 Disclosures as of and for the three months ended September 30, 2021, and has been prepared in accordance with the regulatory guidance prescribed by the Basel III Standardized Approach.
+This document contains Pillar 3 Disclosures as of and for the three months ended June 30, 2022, and has been prepared in accordance with the regulatory guidance prescribed by the Basel III Standardized Approach.
 The basis of consolidation that we use for regulatory reporting is consistent with the basis that we use for reporting under generally accepted accounting principles in the U.S. ("U.S. GAAP") as established by the Financial Accounting Standards Board.
 The regulatory instructions, however, do not in all cases follow U.S. GAAP.
-As a result of these differences, information in this Report may not be directly comparable to our disclosures in our Q3 2021 Form 10-Q or 2020 Form 10-K.
+As a result of these differences, information in this Report may not be directly comparable to our disclosures in our Q2 2022 Form 10-Q or 2021 Form 10-K. Additionally, the applicable amounts presented in this Report reflect the CECL Transition Election.
+For additional details on the CECL Transition Election, see "Regulatory Framework-CECL Transition Rule" discussion in this report.

 This Report contains information that is based on our interpretations, expectations and assumptions under the Basel III Capital Rule, as well as interpretations provided by our regulators, and is subject to change based on changes to regulations and interpretations.
-Our most recent Pillar 3 Disclosures report is available on our website (www.capitalone.com) under "Investors/Financials/Basel Pillar 3 Disclosures" and it contains references to, and should be read in conjunction with our Q3 2021 Form 10-Q, 2020 Form 10-K, our Consolidated Financial Statements for Bank Holding Company ("FR Y-9C") and our Regulatory Capital Reporting for Institutions Subject to the Advanced Capital Adequacy Framework ("FFIEC 101") (also available on our website).
+Our most recent Pillar 3 Disclosures report is available on our website (www.capitalone.com) under "Investors/Financials/Basel Pillar 3 Disclosures" and it contains references to, and should be read in conjunction with our Q2 2022 Form 10-Q, 2021 Form 10-K, our Consolidated Financial Statements for Bank Holding Company ("FR Y-9C") and our Regulatory Capital Reporting for Institutions Subject to the Advanced Capital Adequacy Framework ("FFIEC 101") for information regarding our Supplementary Leverage Ratio (also available on our website).